Sole proprietorship in Germany: what it is and how to start one

 Do I need to register in the commercial register?

 No, not every sole proprietorship has to be entered in the commercial register.
-Registration is only mandatory if your business requires a commercial organization.
+Registration is only mandatory if your business requires a commercial organisation.
 Many small sole proprietorships and side businesses operate without being registered in the commercial register.

 What if my sole proprietorship grows?